Newsletter Signup x

 The last session of the day at the first International Osteosarcoma Research Symposium in memory of Frankie Biggs was a workshop.
 Facilitated by Dr Ian Lewis and Dr Sandra Strauss the workshop was to look at prioritising future funding.
 This video shows the ideas generated and the discussions had which would then be taken forward by the Bone Cancer Research Trust and Children with Cancer UK.

-Archer was diagnosed with high-risk neuroblastoma on 30 December 2021 when he was just two years old.
-His mum
+Luke was diagnosed with hepatoblastoma, a very rare cancer when he was just six months old.
+His mum Claire

 Read more